Knowledge Base: Primer: Loading Content and Pak Files at Runtime

 }

 Descriptor is essentially a copy of what you have in the .uplugin file.
-I only included what I believe is necessary, the rest should be optional.
+I only included what I believe is necessary.
+The other fields that are usually present do not seem necessary.

 The File field is very important here, as this tells the PluginManager where to find the plugin files, and this is where the plugin virtual path will point to.